10 Top Tips on How to Navigate a Moroccan Bazaar

 Filled with unfamiliar sights, sounds and customs, a Moroccan Bazaar can be overwhelming to unprepared visitors.
 There’s the sound of bobbins shuttling across looms, the waft of tagines and recently tanned leather, as well as the commotion of sellers trying to get your attention, just to give a few examples.
 To help visitors navigate themselves towards the delicious foods and glittering goods, we’ve compiled some top tips.

 Moroccan bazaars are rarely as disordered and messy as they might first appear.
 Beneath the chaos you’ll find nooks, alleys and lanes that specialize in colorful rugs, intricate wickerwork, soft leathers, pungent spices, spectacular love potions and more.
-Be sure to do some research in advance to help you find desired wares along the way, Tour Directors and Hotel concierges are an excellent resource to tap into.
+Be sure to do some research in advance to help you find desired wares along the way, your Travel Director and Hotel concierge are both an excellent resource to tap into.

 A bazaar is a catch-all term for “market,” which means visitors should prepare themselves for anything from a single stall up to a small shaded city if they’ve been directed towards one.